getting-startedgamificationtutorialapiquickstart

 Add the EngageFabric SDK to your project:

-npm install @playpulse/sdk
+npm install @engagefabricsdk/sdk

 Initialize the client with your credentials:

-import { EngageFabric } from '@playpulse/sdk';
+import { PlayPulse } from '@engagefabricsdk/sdk';

-const ef = new EngageFabric({
+const client = new PlayPulse({

 apiKey: process.env.ENGAGEFABRIC_API_KEY,